-During the initial period (usually 6 weeks) after a document has been submitted for the first time, the document can be resubmitted in a changed form any time by sending it to editors@cdr.eurolisp.org.
+During the initial period (usually 6 weeks) after a document has been submitted for the first time, the document and its accompanying material can be resubmitted in a changed form any time by sending it to editors@cdr.eurolisp.org.
 Afterwards, a document cannot be changed anymore.
 Under exceptional circumstances, prolongation of the initial period can be negotiated.
+When you resubmit a document, please consider providing an additional file describing the changes that you have made and their rationales.
+Depending on the type of change, we will also provide archives of the previous version(s) of the document and the accompanying material for the purpose of documenting the progress, unless you explicitly ask us not to do so.